Khechoyan's BB, owner Pia W, Old Washoe Ranch

-In the early 90s, soon after Armenia gained independence from the USSR, a large group of people convened to write a standard for the breed and began documenting many dogs in order to save the breed.
-This collaboration took many months and while the website is no longer updated, the cataloged work can still be seen.
-Some of the people who contributed to this project were Andrey Kurbet-Davidiantz, Garnik Ohanyan, Armen Khechoyan, Avetik Asatrian, Karen Manvelian, Edward Sargsyan, Viktoria Maloyan, Norayr Chilingaryan, N. Abajian, Naira Avagyan and Tigran Nazaryan,, among others.
+In the early 90s, soon after Armenia gained independence from the USSR, a large group of people convened to document many dogs to save the fragile gene pool.
+This newly formed group, the Tiknapah Club, collected data on more than three hundred Armenian Gamprs & Gampr mixes and posted one hundred of them on their website, The data collected during this project can still be seen today, including a breed "standard", which was later replaced with a more accurate breed description.
+Some others who contributed to this project were Andrey Kurbet-Davidiantz, Garnik Ohanyan, Armen Khechoyan, Avetik Asatrian, Karen Manvelian, Edward Sargsyan, Viktoria Maloyan, Norayr Chilingaryan, N. Abajian, Naira Avagyan and Tigran Nazaryan.

-The group commissioned the painting for the stamp at left, which was created from the image in an old photo from Andrey Davidiantz, at right
+The Tiknapah Club commissioned the painting for the stamp at left, which was created from the old photo (right) by Andrey Davidiantz.

 Reach out, we'd love to hear from you!
 Contact us

 AGCA Mission Statement

 Our mission is to provide support and education; raise awareness and appreciation, and practice the most ideal methods for conserving this ancient landrace to ensure a stable and diverse gene pool.

 AGCA will continuously monitor the Armenian Gampr health, identify and research any diseases or hereditary conditions and contribute to research programs benefiting the breed.